0

 The WHO organization's 2023 report states that 1 in 6 couples globally struggle with infertility (defined as the "inability to get pregnant after 1+ years of unprotected sex") which can be due to male AND female fertility factors, which we'll review in this blog.

-If you're currently struggling to get pregnant, we SEE you, and admire your strength.
-It can be an emotional rollercoaster filled with highs and lows and frustrations with your body, but know that you’re not alone and the word "infertility" is not always accurate OR final.
+Infertility can be an emotional rollercoaster filled with highs and lows and frustrations with your own body, but it's important to know that you’re not alone and the word "infertility" is not always accurate OR final.
 Doctors often make discouraging statements about a woman’s chances of getting pregnant BEFORE getting a clear picture of what’s going on with her hormonally and BEFORE diving into her lifestyle or nutritional habits.
 (But how can we blame them?
 The western “for-profit” medical system incentivizes doctors to focus on prescribing, surgery and insurance-covered testing, NOT to examine root-causes or approach symptoms naturally...which is why we suggest working with a functional medicine doctor whenever possible!).

 But when it comes to getting pregnant, staying pregnant and bringing a healthy baby into the world, the process should always start with hormone testing and a plan to optimize fertility with balanced nutrition, self care/stress management, mindful movement and supportive supplements/herbs (outlined ahead)!